Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bijou-entry.md

 ## Trivia

 - By playing the music disc "Violet"—as a prank to mess with Ina, Bijou accidentally made one of the most iconic moments that defined Chapter 1, between Gonathon G and Amelia Watson.
-- Many others had a habit of calling the gem princess "Biboo", which usually prompted Bijou to correct them.
+- Many others had a habit of calling the gem princess "Biboo," which usually prompted Bijou to correct them.

 [bijou](#easter:easter-bijou)